Zed-Bailey/OwlVoiceAssistant/readme.md

 # Owl voice assistant
 An offline privacy first voice assistant

+## Prerequisites

+- mpd (Music player daemon) setup and listening on localhost:6600
+  - in the future this will be configured with a config file

 ## Building

 1. to build the application clone the repo